JadedCtrl/shellTube/README.txt

 ... to stdout or to a file.

-yt-search and yt-desc use gendl-- so make sure they're both in the same directory (or, at least, that gendl is in your $PATH)
+Both yt and ytlib.sh require gendl-- so make sure they're both in the same directory (or, at least, that gendl is in your $PATH)